dfed/SafeDI/README.md

 #### ForwardingInstantiator

-The `ForwardingInstantiator` type is how SafeDI enables instantiating any `@Instantiable` type with a `@Forwarded` property. `ForwardingInstantiator` has two generics.
-The first generic must match the type of the `@Forwarded` property.
+The `ForwardingInstantiator` type is how SafeDI enables instantiating any `@Instantiable` type with a `@Forwarded`-decorated property. `ForwardingInstantiator` has two generics.
+The first generic must match the type of the `@Forwarded`-decorated property.
 The second generic matches the type of the to-be-instantiated instance.

 ```swift
 @Instantiable